mrjamiebowman/Dapper-Debug/README.md

 # Dapper Debug
-I used this with Dapper to convert DataTables to SQL strings
+I created this to help debug and test stored procedures in Dapper.
+I used this with Dapper to convert DataTables to SQL Table Type string statements.

 TODO: Docker Compose with MSSQL Server and sample database.
+TODO: Setup sample project.
 TODO: Add more debugging functionality.

 ## Convert Table Types to SQL